 The dressing on a Caesar salad isn’t simply poured over the top before serving; it is thoroughly mixed in with the other ingredients to completely coat all available surfaces.
 Since this requires everything to be combined manually, a large mixing bowl is an essential item to the process.
 Make sure the bowl offers plenty of room to toss and stir the salad easily, as you need to be able to complete the task without risking damaging any of the ingredients.

 There are other ingredients used to create a Caesar, including egg, lemon juice, and Worcestershire sauce that are commonly used to finish making the dressing.
 However, it is the flavour of the ingredients above, and the fact that the dressing is thoroughly combined with the romaine lettuce, croutons, and parmesan, that truly make a great Caesar salad.

 If you are interested in experiencing one of the best Caesar salads in Dubai

-, the Circle Café offers the chef’s best version of this dining classic.
+, Abu Dhabi or even in Saudi Arabia, Circle Café offers the chef’s best version of this dining classic.
 Come in anytime and see what a truly great Caesar salad has to offer.